stonerlab/stonerplots/docs/source/userguide.rst

 The :py:class:`SavedFigure` context manager is doing its usual thing here (note the style can be given as a simple string).
 The :py:class:`StackVertical` context manager does the magic.
 When it is initially called, by default it will adjust the figure height to make space for multiple plots.
 All you need to do is to tell it the number of plots that should be stacked in the figure.
-Again, by default, Lpy:class:`StackVertical` will also label each plot (a), (b).. to help identify each subplot in the figure caption.
+Again, by default, :py:class:`StackVertical` will also label each plot (a), (b).. to help identify each subplot in the figure caption.
 The return value from :py:class:`StackVertical` is a list of the plot axes, starting from the top of the figure.